bluwy/website/src/posts/2020-01-18-fixing-weather-skins-in-rainmeter/index.md

 ## But There's More

 After all the hard work, are we done?
-Yes and no. We fixed the WebParser, provided correct data, but it's not a perfect skin yet.
+Yes, and no. We fixed the WebParser, provided correct data, but it's not a perfect skin yet.

-Here's what still needs to be done:
+We still have these TODOs:

 1. Change variable `#Unit#` settings to accept `metric` and `imperial` so it fits the APIs format.
 2. Change variable `#Location#` to accept OpenWeatherMap's id format.
-3. OpenWeatherMap's icon value is different from `wxdata`'s, so since the Mond weather icons are named, 1.png..., you have to rename to [OpenWeatherMap's format](https://openweathermap.org/weather-conditions).
+3. OpenWeatherMap's icon value is different from `wxdata`'s, so since the Mond weather icons are named, 1.png..., we have to rename to [OpenWeatherMap's format](https://openweathermap.org/weather-conditions).
-4. And more I couldn't think of...

-> Note: I did not actually fix the Mond weather skin.
+> **Note**: I did not actually fix the Mond weather skin.
 It's still broken at its current state.
 RIP DeviantArt comments.

 ## Conclusion

 And there's that.
 A lot of work has to be done depending on how complex the skin is.
 But this should give you an idea on what needs to be done to migrate a skin to a new API.

-If you spot any errors or find any false information, feel free to contact me on [Reddit](https://reddit.com/u/IamLUG) or send an issue or PR on [GitHub](https://github.com/BjornLuG/bjorn-lu) if you prefer.
+If you spot any errors or find any false information, feel free to contact me on [Reddit](https://reddit.com/u/IamLUG) or submit an issue on [GitHub](https://github.com/BjornLuG/bjorn-lu) if you prefer.
 I'll fix it as soon as possible.

 Happy coding!